 - Next to the asset name you want to scan,

 click the icon and select Authenticated Scan to directly start the asset scan.
-If the option is not enabled, you will need to add a credential, see Managing Credentials in USM Anywhere.
+If the option is not enabled, you need to add a credential.
+See Managing Credentials in USM Anywhere for more information.

-A green message displays in the upper side of the page to inform you that the authenticated scan is in progress.
+A message displays at the top of the page to inform you that the authenticated scan is in progress.

 Below the Vulnerabilities tab, you can see the vulnerabilities that the scan has found.

-Note: See Scheduling Asset Scans for more information about how to schedule an authenticated asset scan.
+Note: See Scheduling Authenticated Asset Scans from Assets and Scheduling Asset Scans from the Job Scheduler Page for more information about how to schedule an authenticated asset scan.